 Pros: They have minimal impact on your credit score

-Cons: Their program lengths can run for 5 years, which means you can easily have paid $1500 in fees before you’re done
+Cons: Their program lengths can run for 5 years.
+The exposure to fees can easily be $1,500 or more before you’re done

 Recommendation: You can use these if you don’t have a lot of debt and you can be quickly in and out of the program.